Anomalous Hall conductivity and quantum friction

 \section{Summary and concluding remarks}

 Existence of the quantum friction in fully coherent systems is the main message of our treatment.
 The basic condition of its appearance is chirality of edge current paths within stripe samples.
-This effect persists even in not fully coherent systems for which the resulting Hall current enhancement is proportional to the quantum friction length $\lambda_{qf}$.
-This external contribution to the measured anomalous Hall conductivity due to the finite sample dimensions dominates in high conductivity regime.
+This effect persists even in not fully coherent systems for which the resulting Hall current enhancement is determined by the coherence length $\lambda_{c}$.
+This extrinsic contribution to the measured anomalous Hall conductivity due to the finite sample dimensions dominates in high conductivity regime.
 It represents a quantum analogue of the classical Couette flow in fluids.
-It can be expected that the observed spin Hall effect \cite{Omori:2019_a} is of the same origin.
+It can be expected that it influences the observed spin Hall effect\cite{Omori:2019_a} in a similar way.

-Question arises if the enhanced Hall current is uniformly spread through the sample cross-section.
-It might be possible that it is located within a narrower slab close to a stripe edge.
-In this case anomalous Hall conductivity should depend on the strip width.
-This possibility is partly supported by experiments on massive Fe crystals which do not show increase in high conductivity regime contrary to Fe-layers. \cite{Miyasato}